|NBA Experience||13th season|

 |Born||January 23, 1966 (Charlotte, N.C.)|

-|HS||Myers Park (Charlotte, N.C.)|
+|High School||Myers Park (Charlotte, N.C.)|

 Workman joins Bernie Fryer and Leon Wood on the short list of NBA players who have made the transition to officiating.

 Workman was an All-State high school quarterback in North Carolina.
 He played one year of football and basketball at Winston-Salem State University (the latter for the legendary Clarence “Big House” Gaines) before transferring to Oral Roberts University.
 Workman was inducted into the Oral Roberts Athletics Hall of Fame in 2003.